 The Canadian FHIR® Registry supports collaborative development in an effort to accelerate sustainable growth of FHIR, locally and internationally.
 The registry is the home of national FHIR profiles recommended for use in Canada, including extensions, value sets, URIs and other useful, commonly used components.
-It is also host to a growing number of national, jurisdictional and locally shared FHIR projects, and is open to all Canadian implementers.
+It is also host to a growing number of national, jurisdictional and locally shared FHIR projects, and is open at no cost to all Canadian implementers.

 The Canadian FHIR Registry offers: